-Following the baselines environmental studies and Environmental Impact Assessment (EIA) undertaken for the Platreef Project, all Environmental Licenses have now been granted for the Platreef Project by Regulators i.e. Environmental Authorization, Waste Management Licence and Water Use Licence.
+Following the baselines environmental studies and Environmental Impact Assessment (EIA) undertaken for the Platreef Project, all Environmental Licenses have now been granted for the Platreef Project by Regulators i.e. Environmental Authorization, Waste Management Licence and Water Use Licence (WUL).
 External verification audits have been undertaken to assess compliance with the licences.
 The environmental and social management system (ESMS) is implemented onsite to manage environmental and social impacts, risks and opportunities to ensure the protection and conservation of the natural environment during mine development, as well as to provide the framework for sustainable development for the host communities surrounding the mine.
 The Platreef Project conducted several specialist studies, as well as public participation, for purposes of obtaining an amended environmental approval aligned to Platreef's phased development plan.
-This ESIA, submitted to the regulator in December 2022, is currently pending approval.
+This ESIA (including waste management activities) as well as the amended WUL were submitted to the regulators in December 2022 and both approved in 2023.

-The development of the Platreef Project has had an impact on a number of persons living around the mine's footprint area.
-Ivanhoe has sought to adhere to the International Finance Corporation's Performance Standards in the development and implementation of livelihood restoration plans (LRPs), providing both compensation and alternatives for economically displaced project affected persons.
+The development of the Platreef Project has had an impact, in terms of economic displacement, on a number of persons living around the mine's footprint area.
+Ivanhoe has sought to adhere to the International Finance Corporation's Performance Standards, specifically Performance Standard 5, in the development and implementation of livelihood restoration plans (LRPs), providing both compensation and alternatives for economically displaced project affected persons.
 The Platreef Project does not require any resettlements.
-In 2022, as part of the first phase of Platreef's LRP, once-off compensation agreements were concluded with affected persons from the Tshamahansi Community.
-While negotiations with affected persons from the Ga-Magongoa Community are still underway, negotiations for the second phase of Platreef's LRP, comprised of livelihood restoration projects, have commenced with all affected persons.